 You are not covered by the Financial Services Compensation Scheme if:

-- The company is still in business.
+The company is still in business.
 You must complain to them first, and then take your case to the Financial Ombudsman, if you are not satisfied.
+The scheme does cover future claims against firms still in business.

-- The company was based in the European Economic Area (EEA) and had chosen not to join the FSCS.
-All financial firms with headquarters in the EEA must sign up to their home country’s compensation scheme, and may have to join the FSCS, depending on how they are regulated by the FCA.
-All European countries have a compensation limit of €100,000.
+The company was based in the European Economic Area (EEA).
+All deposit-takers with headquarters in the EEA must sign up to their home country’s deposit compensation scheme.
+All European countries are required to have a compensation limit equivalent to €100,000.

-If you think you’ve been sold a product that wasn’t suitable for you – mis-selling – you might be able to claim compensation.
+If you think you’ve been sold a product that wasn’t suitable for you and the firm has gone bust – mis-selling – you might be able to claim compensation.

 How to make a claim

-When a bank or building society goes out of business, its official liquidator, or the Financial Services Compensation Scheme, will try to contact all the people who had accounts there.
+When a bank or building society goes out of business the Financial Services Compensation Scheme, will automatically pay out depositors with eligible deposits up to £85,000.

 How much compensation will you get?